appseconnect/docs/_posts/Getting-Started/2018-09-20-accessing-portal.md

 ## Accessing Portal

-The APPSeCONNECT portal is the webbased interface where you can access APPSeCONNECT application for integration, with the set of Functional modules.
+The APPSeCONNECT portal is the web based interface where you can access APPSeCONNECT application for integration, with the set of Functional modules.
 The [APPSeCONNECT portal page](https://portal.appseconnect.com/Account/Login?ReturnUrl=%2f#!) is easily accessible.
 Once you have logged in, some elements of the APPSeCONNECT portal are common to all apps, accessible via the left side panel of the page.
 Of note, these also includes accessing your account, where you can update your information as well as changing your password.

 The set of functional modules are easy to navigate and ease the method of integration via our Portal.